kalikho/kalikho/README.md

 - 👯 I’m looking to collaborate on **Broad Areas of Blockchain Research and Development**

-- 🤝 I’m looking for help with **Blockchain Research, Smart Contract Development**
+- 🤝 I’m willing to help you with **Blockchain Research, Smart Contract Development**

 - 💬 Ask me about **Blockchain, Smart Contracts, Crypto**